Perfumes FAQWhere should I apply perfume?

 Why?
 The acidity of your skin is a possible culprit.
 Lick your wrist.
 Does it have a sharp, tangy taste?
 That is a sure sign of acid.
 And the more acidic your skin, the more it will tend to throw off perfume.
 Medicines, too, will change your body chemistry.
 Low fat diets, stress, spicy foods, fast foods all affect body temperature and encourage the skin to throw off perfume.
 Add dry skin and pregnancy to the list and you will see why so many women complain about the staying power of their fragrance.

 The solution?
 Put an emollient layer between your skin and your perfume.
 Layer your fragrance to extend its life.
-Use a body cream that matches your fragrance to create an emollient foundation for the perfume.
+Use a body cream or solid perfume that matches your fragrance to create an emollient foundation for the perfume.
 It will slow down the rate of evaporation and increase the life of your perfume.

 What is the best way to spray on perfume?